Artem Pashporin: Biography and career

-2020 has become a very difficult year for all professional athletes, martial artists are no exception.
+2020 has become a difficult year for all professional athletes, martial artists are no exception.
 The first and main surprise of 2020 was the pandemic due to COVID-19, due to which Artem in Kunlun Fight could not provide the number of fight prescribed in the contract.
 In many other international organizations, there were cancellations and transfers of tournaments, at which preliminary agreements were reached on the fights for the Russian Spur.
 In this situation, Artyom's team, on a short notice, agrees to fight in the Fair Fight organization.
 The invitation to the tournament came literally a few days before the tournament, but Artem agrees, because he understands that in a pandemic, this may be the only proposal in this year.
-In the fight at Fair Fight, Spur is inferior by knockout in the second round, although until this moment he is leading the fight on points.
+In the fight at Fair Fight, Pashporin is inferior by knockout in the second round, although until this moment he is leading the fight on points.
 After this defeat, Artem continues to keep train.
 In August, he received an invitation from Senshi to go to the international Kyokushin World Union training camp along with kickboxing legends Peter Aerts, Semmy Schilt and Ernesto Hoost.
 Artem received an offer to take part in a professional fight in Bulgaria in December against Dmitry Glevki from Portugal.
 However, later due to the pandemic, the event was postponed to February 2021.
 Then Artem decided to take part in the amateur muaythai Cup of Russia, in which he had 4 fights and in all of them he won in empathic fashion.